DravaMmonk/COMP90042_2026/README.md

 - The **training set** (train-claims.json) should be used for building your models, e.g. for use in development of features, rules and heuristics, and for supervised/unsupervised learning.
 You are encouraged to inspect this data closely to fully understand the task.
 - The **development set** (dev-claims.json) is formatted like the training set.
 This will help you make major implementation decisions (e.g. choosing optimal hyper-parameter configurations), and should also be used for detailed analysis of your system — both for measuring performance and for error analysis — in the report.
 - You will use the **test set (test-claims-unlabelled.json)** to participate in the leaderboard **(optional)**.
 For this reason, no labels (i.e. the evidence passages and claim labels) are provided for this partition.
 You are allowed (and encouraged) to train your final system on both the training and development set so as to maximise performance on the test set, but you should not at any time manually inspect the test dataset; any sign that you have done so will result in loss of marks.
 In terms of the format of the system output, we have provided dev-claims-predictions.json for this.
-**Note: you’ll notice that it has the same format as the labelled claim files (train-claims.json or dev-claims.json), although the claim_text field is optional (i.e. we do not use this field during evaluation) and you’re free to omit it.**
+**Note: you’ll notice that it has the same format as the labelled claim files (train-claims.json or dev-claims.json), although the claim_text field is optional (i.e. we do not use this field during evaluation) and you’re free to omit.**

 <br/>